 Also, the case is pretty cool.
 I didn’t realize at first that it contains a battery, allowing you to charge the earbuds on-the-go.
 The lack of actual language, in favor of illustrations on the box, seems to indicate the buds last 6 hrs. on a full charge, and recharging from the case provides an additional 18 hrs. of listening time.

 As for the sound - the most important part - I love the clarity of these.
-It's always best to scrutinize speakers with music that's mixed well, you're familiar with and doesn't have a lot of intentional distortion (like thick, heavy guitars).
-Testing the Beats Fit Pro, Pink Floyd's classic "Dark Side of the Moon" is my go-to choice.
-Just as with the Bose headphones, I noticed little things I never heard before on an album I've listened to a million times.
+It's always best to scrutinize speakers with music that's mixed well, you're familiar with, and doesn't have a lot of intentional distortion (like thick, heavy guitars - sorry, Slipknot, you're out).
+My personal go-to for any sound test is Pink Floyd's classic "Dark Side of the Moon".
+Like with the Bose headphones, I noticed little things with the Fit Pros I never heard before on this album I've listened to a million times.
 During the verses in "Money" I can now faintly hear the reverb on the snare, separate from the palm muted guitar hitting on the same beat.
 On "The Great Gig in the Sky," the organ being played through a Leslie rotating speaker, swirling around in the right channel, was more present than ever.
-There were a number of little nuances throughout the album that made me stop and say "Wow, that's really interesting."
+There were a number of little nuances throughout the album that made me stop and say "Wowww, that's fascinating!"
 It's the little things...

-Going back to the early days of Beats, one frequent complaint by audiophiles was that the headphones were tuned to be bass-centric, catering to an audience that wanted to feel the music more.
+Going back to the early days of Beats, one frequent complaint by audiophiles was that the headphones were tuned to be bass-centric, catering to an audience that wanted to feel the music more than hear it.
 As an audio dude, I strive for more of a balanced sound but do remember being in my early 20s and, from time to time, blasting my car stereo to supplement a mood.
-These days, I want to be able to hear what each musician, or layer, is doing in the song.
+These days, I want to be able to hear each musician or layer in a song.
 The Beats Pro earbuds feel pretty well EQ-balanced.
 However, while listening to that Pink Floyd album, there were times when the low end felt a little artificially accentuated, like on the bass drum during "Us and Them".
-So far, there's just one complaint from me.
-It's an oddity - if I'm, say, in the kitchen at home and my computer is down the hall, I know I'm at about the maximum range for the Bluetooth feed...
-The buds will cut out a little bit here and there, but sometimes that causes the pair to lose sync with each other.
+So far, there's only one complaint from me.
+It's an oddity - if I'm, say, in the kitchen at home and my computer is down the hall, I know I'm at about the maximum range for the Bluetooth signal...
+The buds will cut out a little bit here and there, and that sometimes causes the pair to lose sync with each other.
 Working my way back towards the computer, the streaming signal returns to normal, but the sync/delay issue remains.
-To fix that, they need to be reconnected to the computer.
+To fix that, the earbuds to be reconnected to the computer.
 The delay is like the sound of when you're watching TV and can hear someone in the next room over is watching the same thing.

 Finally for now, I was expecting the built-in mic to not be great.
 As expected, it’s not.
-It’ll be fine for calls, but having worked in live sound for, woah, decades now, it’s going to take some amazing technological advances before a tiny mic right next to your ear, instead of your mouth, sounds great.
+It’ll be fine for calls, but having worked in live sound for decades now (how did that happen?), it’s going to take some amazing technological advances before a tiny mic right next to your ear, instead of your mouth, sounds great.

 Vacation is approaching, and I will give an additional update for how these hold up when I return!